voyd-lang/voyd/reference/types/traits.md

 log car.run() // "Vroom!"
 &car.stop()

-car can Run // true
+car has_trait Run // true

 // Because traits are first class types, they can be used to define parameters
 // that will accept any type that implements the trait